 11.1.
-Primary age pupils without an EHCP or Statement.
-Consideration of ELP should not be taken forward independently of an assessment for an EHCP; as per the continuum shown above, ELP is largely not appropriate for pupils without an EHCP/Statement and a banding below Upper band One.
-However, for those pupils with a My Support Plan making poor progress in year 5, primary schools should make contact with the likely secondary school and SEND team at the earliest possible opportunity to discuss potential support at secondary school which may include consideration of assessment for an EHCP, but also TIS and link this to any discussion about ELP.
+Primary age pupils without an EHCP.
+Consideration of ELP/NPA should not be taken forward independently of an assessment for an EHCP; as per the continuum shown above, ELP is largely not appropriate for pupils without an EHCP and a banding below upper band one.
+However, for those pupils with a My Support Plan making poor progress in year 5, primary schools should make contact with the likely secondary school and SEND team at the earliest possible opportunity to discuss potential support at secondary school which may include consideration of assessment for an EHCP, but also TIS and link this to any discussion about provision.

-If it is felt that a pupil may be well placed with an EHCP in ELP then this consideration needs to be taken forward to the SEN Panel with the coordination of a SEND lead worker.
+If it is felt that a pupil may be well placed with an EHCP in ELP/NPA then this consideration needs to be taken forward to the SEN Panel with the coordination of a SEND lead worker.

 11.2.
-Primary age pupils with an EHCP or Statement Pupils with an EHCP/statement will be having regular reviews.
-If it is felt that ELP may be the right option, early in year 6 contact should be made by the primary school with the SENCO of the secondary school which is the parents' preference.
+Primary age pupils with an EHCP Pupils with an EHCP will be having regular reviews.
+Early in year 5 contact should be made by the primary school with the SENCO of the secondary school which is the parents' preference.
 Every effort should be made to include Secondary SENCOs in reviews for pupils particularly during year 6.

 Joint working is necessary so that appropriate provision and transfer can be planned in an informed way.
 When transferring to Secondary school the student's current band will be maintained unless progress is shown to have significantly deteriorated or improved.
 Schools should then use the guidance for a review of banding.
 Moving to secondary and a student's experience of moving to secondary is not a reason for changing a banding except in exceptional circumstances where a temporary banding may be considered to support transition.
-In most circumstances the Prior attainment funding will support this process for those who have not achieved required levels and progress through primary school.
+In most circumstances, the Prior attainment funding (established in the school budget) will support this process for those who have not achieved required levels and progress through primary school.

-As a phased transfer the decision for a pupil to go forward for ELP will need to be made by an education officer.
-All considerations should be put forward to an education officer at the earliest possible juncture when the pupil is in year 6.
+As a phased transfer, the decision for a pupil to go forward for ELP or NPA legally has to be made by the local authority.
+All considerations should be put forward to an education officer/SEND lead worker at the earliest possible juncture when the pupil is in year 5/6.
 All pupils will then be considered by the team.

 - 11.3.
-Secondary age pupils with an EHCP or Statement.
-The needs and provision of a pupil with an EHCP/Statement are considered via the annual review process.
-Amendments to the wording of the EHCP/statement must be recommended through this process and agreed with the pupil, the parent/carer and SEND lead worker.
-Decisions about any changes are made following careful consideration by the Local Authority's SEN Panel.
-A secondary age pupil can at any time be considered for ELP provided they are currently on Band Upper One or above.
-In all other circumstances a review of the EHCP must precede consideration of ELP with a SEND worker and with a decision made by an Education officer. - 11.4.
-Secondary age pupils without an EHCP or Statement Pupils without an EHCP are not able to be considered for ELP unless they have recently joined the school from an out of County setting or there are exceptional circumstances.
+Secondary age pupils with an EHCP.
+The needs and provision of a pupil with an EHCP are considered via the annual review process.
+Decisions about any provision changes are made by the Local authority's SEN Panel.
+A secondary age pupil can at any time be considered for change of provision (to or from NPA, ELP etc.) provided they are currently on Band Upper One or above.
+If this is a consideration the local authority should be included in the development of the annual review and information put forward to the SEN panel to support the change.
+This would need to include similar information to banding changes e.g. history of academic progress, assessments and specific interventions and gains that can be delivered through the change of provision. - 11.4.
+Secondary age pupils without an EHCP Pupils without an EHCP are not able to be considered for ELP or NPA unless they have recently joined the school from an out of County setting or there are exceptional circumstances.
 In all cases the consideration should be linked to the clear decision that the development of an EHCP would be appropriate.
 This decision will be made by the SEN panel in conjunction with consideration for an EHCP.